Pigmentation Laser Programme & Laser Toning

 Laser toning clears pigment in a gradual, non-destructive way.
 It works by:

-• Breaking up pigment using low energy pulses of laser.
+• Breaking up pigment using low-energy pulses of laser.
 Nanosecond laser pulses create mild photo-acoustic shockwaves that fragment mature pigment granules without harming surrounding cells.
-Over time, the pigment is naturally cleared and melanin production is reduced1.
+Over time, the pigment is naturally cleared, and melanin production is reduced1.

 • Improving skin quality: The laser pulses stimulate the upper dermis, increasing collagen-building signals like TGF-β and heat-shock proteins, which can improve skin quality2.